j-victoria/cs520_prog1/README.md

 Test runs are in output.txt

-fib calulate the first 30 fibbonocci numbers and puts them the the first 31 spaces in memory (memory[0] = 0)
+fib calulate the first 30 Fibonacci numbers and puts them the the first 31 spaces in memory (memory[0] = 0)

 The commit history of this git repository represents the work log